 This approach enables businesses to strike a balance between accommodating customers' needs and protecting their cash flow.
 It minimizes the likelihood of late payments, reduces the risk of bad debt, and fosters positive relationships built on trust and mutual respect.

-When the customer does make payment, always remember to send a ‘thank you for your payment’ email.
+When the customer does make a payment, always remember to send a ‘thank you for your payment’ email.

-Best practice 4 - Incorporate clear payment terms into contracts
+Incorporate clear payment terms into contracts

 Incorporating payment terms into contracts is of paramount importance for businesses to safeguard their financial interests and ensure timely payments for goods or services rendered.